free -h

 How can I make it so that my server goes back to 0 swap usage?

 You can reset your swap usage by turning swap off and then turning it back on.

-This process will flush all of the used swap pages back into RAM, and set your swap space back to 0.
+This process will flush all of the used swap pages back into RAM and set your swap space back to 0.

-To do this issue the following command:
+To turn swap off, run the following command:

 It is perfectly safe to run these commands as long as your server is not currently experiencing a low memory condition.